marcllort/CanITravelTo_Backend/readme.md

         "origin": "France"
     }
 ```

+When running the *Gin router* previously I used `run`, which serves HTTP.
+But since being deployed I use `runTLS`, which servers HTTPS.
+In this case you need to provide two certificates, later explained in Domains and Cloudfare.

 So far, the response time in local is about 1ms, while in AWS is around 36ms.
 In both cases has been stress tested with thousands of requests every 1ms, and has been able to not drop a single request.